autonomi-ai/nos/docs/guides/running-inference.md

 predictions = detect2d(images=[img])
 ```

-!!!note In essense, the `client.Module` is an [`InferenceModule`](./api/client.md#nosclientgrpcinferencemodule)  that provides a *logical* handle for the model on the remote server.
+!!!note In essense, the `client.Module` is an inference [`Module`](../api/client.md#nosclientgrpcclient)  that provides a *logical* handle for the model on the remote server.
 The model handle could contain multiple replicas, or live in a specialized runtime (GPU, ASICs), however, the user does not need to be aware of these abstractions.
 Instead, you can simply call the model as a regular Python function where the task gets dispatched to the associated set of remote workers.

 ## More examples